yashpawarrr/openmetadata_hackathon/README.md

    - Posts the message as a comment on the PR.
 4. **Developer sees the comment** – for example:
    *“⚠️ You are dropping `user_id` from `orders`.
 This will break 3 downstream tables and 2 dashboards.
 Please update `user_activity` model.”*
-5. (Optional) While coding, the **VS Code extension** shows hover cards and performance warnings in real time.
+5. While coding, the **VS Code extension** shows hover cards and performance warnings in real time.
 6. After merge, the **Auto‑Doc Generator** updates the data dictionary automatically.

 ---